lauricella/tau-analysis/README.md

 # tau-analysis

-The repository contains the alanysis of the structures:
+The repository contains the analysis of the structures:

  - Monomer
  - Dimer